Does Psalm 51:5 teach inherited sin?

 Psalm 51 Superscription

-The superscriptions, which appear above most of the psalms, were not part of the original text, which means they weren’t inspired the way the text of the psalms were.
+The superscriptions that appear above most of the Psalms were not part of the original text, which means they weren’t inspired the way the texts of the Psalms were.
 When David wrote a Psalm, Jesus explains that David was “in the Spirit” when he did so (see Matthew 22:43).
-What that means is the composers of the Psalms of Scripture were inspired by God’s Holy Spirit while composing.
-Once the Psalms were distributed among the musicians, priests, and other people of God, they believed it was helpful in knowing who wrote the Psalm, and what prompted the writing of it.
+What that means is that the composers of the Psalms of Scripture were inspired by God’s Holy Spirit while composing.
+Once the Psalms were distributed among the musicians, priests, and other people of God, they believed it was helpful in knowing who wrote the Psalm and what prompted the writing of it.
 I agree.
-So people who were not inspired by the Holy Spirit, but still knew the historical context of the psalm, began also including a bit of a description of some of the psalms, as well as musical cues.
-In other words, the stuff that appears before verse 1 in any of the psalms was not inspired by God, but it is likely true.
+Hence, people who were not inspired by the Holy Spirit, but still knew the historical context of the Psalm, began including a bit of description of some of the Psalms, as well as musical cues.
+In other words, the stuff that appears before verse 1 in any of the Psalms was not inspired by God, but is likely true.

 Have mercy upon me, O God,